We’re glad you’re considering the UW-Madison College of Engineering for your education!

 Preparing to Apply to the College of Engineering

 Students in high school planning on applying to UW-Madison for engineering should be taking a rigorous course load of math and science.
 This means taking the most challenging math and science courses your school offers.
 See the Office of Admissions and Recruitment for more information on how to plan for your application to UW-Madison.

-Students applying to UW-Madison to be considered for direct admission to the College of Engineering need to indicate an engineering major as their first choice.
-Direct admission to a major means students will start in the program of their choice in the College of Engineering and will need to meet progression requirements at the end of the first year to guarantee advancement in that program.
+If you are applying to UW-Madison to be considered for direct admission to the College of Engineering, please indicate an engineering major as your first choice.
+Direct admission to a major means our students start in the College of Engineering program of their choice.
+Academics are important throughout your engineering career, so remember you’ll need to meet progression requirements to continue advancing through your educational program.

 Off-Campus Transfer Students

 If you’re looking to transfer into the college from an off-campus institution, refer to our transfer admission requirements, including the general requirements for off-campus students.

 If you are ready to take the next step in pursuing your engineering dreams, come join us in the College of Engineering!

 Want to learn more about what it means to be a Badger Engineer?

 Attending a College of Engineering Prospective Student Presentation is a great way to start getting acclimated to campus.